 “All You Need Is A Will.”

-A Last Will also gives the court guidance as to who you want to be an heir of a portion or specific item(s) in your estate.
+A Last Will also gives the court guidance on who you want to be an heir of a portion or specific item(s) in your estate.
 A properly prepared Will provides a staggered plan of distributing assets to specific people – My Son, John – or groups of people – My Then Living Nieces.
 The Will provides “What if…” directions if one of those named people is not living or disclaims a distribution.

 Ultimately, the Will provides a plan for the “residue” of the estate.
-The residue is any asset(s) which are not covered in the prior distribution plans or that slip through for one of several reasons.
+The residue is any asset(s) not covered in the prior distribution plans or that slip through for several reasons.
 Wills are a very old (think Old England) method of a person controlling the transfer of assets at his/her death.
 Because of that, they are a very formal document.
 There are specific components, particular order, and execution required to be found valid.

 A specific plan designed to meet your needs is critical.
 We invite you to schedule a time to chat with us about your thoughts and concerns about how you can take care of those you love and the things you own.